huanghj78/conan/README.md

 * We observe that solely using coarse-grained faults is not sufficient for issue detection.
 Hence, Conan combines fine-grained and coarse-grained faults to form hybrid fault sequences to uncover consensus issues.

 ## Issues Uncovered by Conan
 We appied Conan to 3 widely used distributed databases, including etcd, rqlite and openGauss.
-Conan successfully uncovers 7  previous-unknown issues and 6 of them have been confirmed by developers.
+Conan successfully uncovers 7  previous-unknown issues.
 | Issue ID | Description |
 |-----|-----|
 | [etcd-17332](https://github.com/etcd-io/etcd/issues/17332) | Inconsistent behaviors between server and client. |